DPCscience/SFSI/inst/md/selection_index.md

 # Phenotypic SS
 fm2 <- SSI(Px,phencov,method="CD")

-# Regression coeficients for each value of lambda
+# Regression coefficients for each value of lambda
 B1 <- as.matrix(fm1$beta)
 B2 <- as.matrix(fm2$beta)